Type 1 diabetes: Society and culture

 Type 1 and 2 diabetes was estimated to cause $10.5 billion in annual medical costs ($875 per month per diabetic) and an additional $4.4 billion in indirect costs ($366 per month per person with diabetes) in the U.S. In the United States $245 billion every year is attributed to diabetes.
 Individuals diagnosed with diabetes have 2.3 times the health care costs as individuals who do not have diabetes.
-One in ten health care dollars are spent on individuals with type 1 and 2 diabetes.
+One in ten health care dollars is spent on individuals with type 1 and 2 diabetes.

 Research

-Funding for research into type 1 diabetes originates from government, industry (e.g., pharmaceutical companies), and charitable organizations.
+Funding for research into type 1 diabetes originates from the government, industry (e.g., pharmaceutical companies), and charitable organizations.
 Government funding in the United States is distributed via the National Institutes of Health, and in the UK via the National Institute for Health and Care Research or the Medical Research Council.
 The Juvenile Diabetes Research Foundation (JDRF), founded by parents of children with type 1 diabetes, is the world's largest provider of charity-based funding for type 1 diabetes research.
-Other charities include the American Diabetes Association, Diabetes UK, Diabetes Research and Wellness Foundation, Diabetes Australia, the Canadian Diabetes Association.
+Other charities include the American Diabetes Association, Diabetes UK, Diabetes Research and Wellness Foundation, Diabetes Australia, and the Canadian Diabetes Association.

-Organ replacement

-Pluripotent stem cells can be used to generate beta cells but previously these cells did not function as well as normal beta cells.
-In 2014 more mature beta cells were produced which released insulin in response to blood sugar when transplanted into mice.
-Before these techniques can be used in humans more evidence of safety and effectiveness is needed.
+Artificial pancreas

 There has also been substantial effort to develop a fully automated insulin delivery system or "artificial pancreas" that could sense glucose levels and inject appropriate insulin without conscious input from the user.
 Current "hybrid closed-loop systems" use a continuous glucose monitor to sense blood sugar levels, and a subcutaneous insulin pump to deliver insulin; however, due to the delay between insulin injection and its action, current systems require the user to initiate insulin before taking meals.
 Several improvements to these systems are currently undergoing clinical trials in humans, including a dual-hormone system that injects glucagon in addition to insulin, and an implantable device that injects insulin intraperitoneally where it can be absorbed more quickly.